scordio/junit-converters/docs/index.md

 ## Compatibility

 JUnit Converters is based on the JUnit Framework 5 and requires Java 8 or higher.
+Compatibility is also guaranteed with the JUnit Framework 6.

 ## Getting Started